 ASU has comprehensive, interrelated policies and guidelines addressing the conduct of ASU employees, their interactions with private industry, and disclosure of conflict of interest.
 The Office of Research Integrity and Assurance (ORIA) is a resource for investigators and for the whole university to act ethically while conducting research and to comply with federal, state, and university regulations governing research.

-KED has the Office of National Research Initiatives in its Washington, D.C., Center (ASU DC).
-Among the purposes of ASU DC is to assist ASU in advancing its research mission through activities such as the following: (a) facilitating relationships with agency program managers by orchestrating meetings between ASU investigators and agency personnel on campus and in the Washington area; (b) providing faculty with timely information and intelligence from the federal agencies sponsoring ASU research to enhance ASU’s competitive position; and (c) helping ASU researchers gain knowledge of federal agencies’ priority-setting processes.
+The Office of National Research Initiatives in Washington, D.C., Center (ASU DC) assists ASU in advancing its research mission through activities such as: (a) facilitating relationships with agency program managers by orchestrating meetings between ASU investigators and agency personnel; (b) providing faculty with timely information and intelligence from the federal agencies to enhance ASU’s competitive position; and (c) helping ASU researchers gain knowledge of federal agencies’ priority-setting processes.